Wolfrine/GrowthWebsite/README.md

 ## Prepare for Deployment
 - Ensure all aspects of the application are ready for deployment.
 - Plan and execute a deployment strategy, including backup and rollback procedures.

-## Add News & Events Module
-- Develop a module to manage and display news and events related to the institute.
-- Include functionalities for adding, editing, and deleting news items and events.
-- Ensure the module is integrated with the main dashboard for easy access and visibility.

-## Implement Lecture & Attendance Management
-- Create a module for scheduling and managing lectures.
-- Develop an attendance tracking system that allows teachers to mark attendance and view attendance history.
-- Provide reporting features for attendance data.

-## Add Quiz and Report Modules
-- Implement a quiz module where teachers can create, assign, and grade quizzes.
-- Develop a report module that generates performance reports for students based on quizzes, attendance, and other metrics.

-## Activity Log Tracking and Display
-- Develop a system to track user activities within the application.
-- Create a module to display activity logs to administrators for monitoring purposes.
-- Ensure activity logs include important actions such as login, logout, data modifications, and other key interactions.

 By incorporating these additional modules and functionalities, the Growth Tutorials SaaS-based application will offer a comprehensive suite of tools for educational management, enhancing its value and utility for users.